iobroker-community-adapters/ioBroker.shelly/README.md

 * (Stübi) - Get power and energy by CoAP instead of http for Shelly 1 PM
 * (Stübi) - Bugfixing Shelly Button
 * (Stübi) - Bugfixing Shelly 1 humidity MQTT
+* (Stübi) - Fixed typo error (external temperature) / Shelly 1, 1 PM
+* (Stübi) - Fixed role for external temperature / Shelly 1, 1 PM
+* (Stübi) - Changed CoAP concept, because Shelly will change the CoAP payload in one of the future firmware versions.
+This makes the adjustments later easier.
+* (Stübi) - Shelly 4 Pro not supported anymore.
+If you need it please create an GitHub issue.
+* (Stübi) - Shelly RGBW not supported anymore.
+If you need it please create an GitHub issue .

 ### 3.3.3 (18.06.2020)
 * (Stübi) - Add Shelly Button